 Action to Take

 If you find the first reason mentioned above is not the case, checking the second option should be your next step.
-If and when you see your drain pipe clogged, I would recommend you to unclog it at the earliest.
+If and when you see your drain pipe clogged, I would recommend you unclog it at the earliest.

-Few effective tried and tested ways are as follows:
+A few effective tried and tested ways are as follows:

 - You can use an RV black water tank cleaning wand to unclog the pipe.
 The wand runs deep into the tank, on its way down, it may take every blockage with it to the tank.